vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 ibmcloud is instance-volume-attachment INSTANCE_ID VOLUME_ATTACHMENT_ID [--json]
 ```

 Specify an instance ID and a volume attachment ID.
 Optionally, export the details in JSON format.

-## View details about all volume attachments using the CLI
+## View details about all volume attachments by using the CLI

 Run this command to view all volume attachments for a virtual server instance.